Code-Institute-Submissions/stickandbindle/README.md

 and Neucha for my hero image quote.
 All fonts have backup default fonts in the event that we cannot connect to Google Fonts.

 #### Design
-Overall the finished product looks very similar to the wireframes with the exception of the trips.html page.
-On completetion of the page, I felt the design looked poor so I changed the stucture to full width background images (on large screens) to give a better aesthetic.
+Overall the finished product looks very similar to the wireframes except for the trips.html page.
+On completion of the page, I felt the design looked poor so I changed the stucture to full width background images (on large screens) to give a better aesthetic.

 ## Technologies used